macbookandrew/wp-youtube-live/readme.txt

 - “Show a custom HTML message” allows you to specify a custom message to show
 - “Show scheduled live videos” will show a player and countdown until your next live video
 - “Show last completed live video” will show your most recently-completed live video
-- “Show recent videos from your channel” will show a playlist of recent videso from your channel
+- “Show recent videos from my channel” will show a playlist of recent videos from your channel
 - “Show a specified playlist” will show a specified playlist
 - “Show a specified video” will show a specified video
 - “Show nothing at all” will show nothing at all